aasm/aasm/README.md

 ```

 *Final note*: Support for multiple state machines per class is a pretty new feature
-(since version `4.3`), so please bear with us in case it doesn't as expected.
+(since version `4.3`), so please bear with us in case it doesn't work as expected.